sandeepsa1/dsa/README.md

 ### 18-hungarian-algorithm
 The Hungarian algorithm, also known as the Kuhn-Munkres algorithm, is used for solving the assignment problem, which involves finding the optimal way to assign n tasks that involves a cost(weight), to n agents such that the total cost is minimized.

+### 19-viterbi-algorithm
+The Viterbi algorithm is a dynamic programming algorithm used to find the most likely sequence of hidden states (also known as the Viterbi path) that results in a sequence of observed events, especially in the context of hidden Markov models (HMMs).